chakra-ui/panda/website/pages/docs/overview/faq.md

 ---

-### How do I get a type with each recipe properties ?
+### How do I get a type with each recipe properties?

 You can get a [`config recipe`](/docs/concepts/recipes#config-recipe) properties types by using `XXXVariantProps`.
 Let's say you have a `config recipe` named `button`, you can import its type like this: